When Divorce Gets Ugly

 As difficult and time-consuming as it can be, things can quickly turn tragic, especially when one spouse breaks the law in an attempt to reassert control of a deteriorating relationship.
 In 2014, for example, Wyoming law enforcement received nearly 2,600 reports of domestic violence.
 Keep in mind that experts estimate that most incidents – up to 70 percent – of domestic violence go unreported.
-If you’re trying to get out of marriage that’s turned violent, a family law attorney can help make sure your rights are protected.
+If you are trying to get out of a marriage that has turned violent, a family law attorney can help make sure your rights are protected.

 Domestic Assault in Wyoming

-Nationally, one in three women, and one in four men, have suffered physical violence at the hands of an intimate partner at some point in their lives.
-In Wyoming, domestic assault is the unlawful attempt by one household member to cause bodily injury to another household member.
+Nationally, one in three women and one in four men have suffered physical violence at the hands of an intimate partner at some point in their lives.
+In Wyoming, domestic assault is an unlawful attempt by one household member to cause bodily injury to another household member.
 Household members don’t necessarily have to be spouses.
 It can include intimate partners, other family members, children, and other cohabitants.

 These incidents of abuse can be physical, sexual, economic, emotional, or psychological.
 It also can include verbal threats, stalking, and cyberstalking.